shikijs/shiki/README.md

 ## Usage

-Basic usage is pretty much the same as shiki, only that some APIs like singular `theme` options are dropped.
-Each theme and language file are dynamically imported ES modules, it would be the best to list the languages and themes explicitly to have the best performance.
+Basic usage is pretty much the same as `shiki`, only that some APIs are dropped, (for example, the singular `theme` options).
+Each theme and language file are dynamically imported ES modules, it would be better to list the languages and themes **explicitly** to have the best performance.

 ```js
 import { getHighlighter } from 'shikiji'